Online Statistical Inference for Stochastic Optimization via Kiefer-Wolfowitz Methods: Proofs of Results in Section

 Here $\widehat H_n^{-1}$ a recursive estimator of $H^{-1}$.
 We modify the thresholding Hessian estimator $\widehat{H}_n $ in \eqref{eq:hessian-hat} as follows.
 Let $U \widetilde\Lambda_n U^\top$ be the eigenvalue decomposition of $\widetilde{H}_n$ in \eqref{eq:hessian-est2}, and define

-for some constants $0 < \kappa_1 < \lambda < L_f < \kappa_2$, where $\lambda, L_f$ are defined in Assumption~\ref{assumption1}.
+for some constants $0 < \kappa_1 < \lambda < L_f < \kappa_2$, where $\lambda, L_f$ are defined in Assumption~\ref{assumption1p}.

-\begin{theorem} Under the assumptions in Theorem \ref{thm:clt}, the Hessian estimator $\widehat{H}_n$ in \eqref{eq:c.19} converges in probability to the empirical Hessian matrix $H$.
-The stochastic Newton estimator $\tth_n$ in \eqref{eq:newton-update} converges to $\tth^\star$ almost surely and has the following limiting distribution,
+\begin{theorem} Assume Assumptions \ref{assumption1p} to \ref{assumption4} hold for $\delta_1=+\infty$ and $\delta=2$.
+The Hessian estimator $\widehat{H}_n$ in \eqref{eq:c.19} converges in probability to the empirical Hessian matrix $H$.
+The stochastic Newton estimator $\tth_n$ in \eqref{eq:newton-update} converges to $\tth^\star$ almost surely.
+The stochastic Newton estimator $\tth_n$ has the following limiting distribution,

 for the same $Q$ as in Theorem~\ref{thm:clt}. \end{theorem}

 Theorem \ref{thm:newton} states that the final iterate of the {\kw} stochastic Newton method \eqref{eq:newton-update} entails the same asymptotic distribution as the averaged {\akw} estimator \eqref{eq:akw}.
 In contrast to {\akw}, \eqref{eq:newton-update} leverages additional Hessian information to achieve the asymptotic normality and efficiency.
 Nevertheless, the numerical implementation of the {\kw} stochastic Newton's method requires to update a Hessian estimator $\widehat H_{n}$ in all iterations, which demands significant additional computation unless such an estimator is yet computed and maintained along the procedure for other purposes.